talhaakkaya/rflos/README.md

 1. **Add Points**:
    - Start with 2 default points (Point A and Point B)
-   - Click "+ Add Point" to add more markers
+   - Click "+ Add Point" then click anywhere on the map to place new markers
-   - Drag markers on the map to position them, OR
+   - Alternative: Drag existing markers on the map to reposition them
    - Enter exact coordinates in each point's card
+   - Import multiple points from JSON format
    - Name your points for easy identification (e.g., "Tower 1", "Building A")

 2. **Configure Each Point**: